lf-/clipper/README.md

 that's No Fun.
 However, I am also not foolish enough to write a TLS implementation.
 Thus we are forking rustls to do horrible horrible crimes to it and poke all the internals.
 Exciting!

+## Contributing

+Contributions are welcome but please check with me by filing an issue prior to making new features or major changes.
+Please be aware that Clipper is a one-person volunteer project, and requests may be rejected for reasons of time or maintenance burden.